dir/gcp-api-gateway-spec/README.md

 After installing, you can now run the tool using: `./vendor/bin/gcp-api-gateway-spec generate` from your project root.

-#### Global
+### Global
 Run the following command anywhere in your terminal:

 ```bash
 composer require lukedavis/gcp-api-gateway-spec --dev
 ```

-After installing, the tool will now be in your composer installation's bin directory.
+After installing, the tool will now be in your composer installation's bin directory at `<composer-home>/vendor/bin/gcp-api-gateway-spec`.

-This usually looks like: `<composer-home>/vendor/bin/gcp-api-gateway-spec`.
-You can view the path to your composer's home directory by checking with `composer -n config --global home`.
+You can view the path to your composer's home directory by running `composer -n config --global home`.

-> You can alias the tool in your `.zshrc` or `.bashrc` or add the composer bin directory to your PATH for easier access.
+> You can alias the path to the tool or add the composer vendor/bin directory to your PATH in your `.zshrc` or `.bashrc` for easier access.

 ## Configuration